dalek-cryptography/curve25519-dalek/README.md

 * a `u64` backend using serial formulas and `u128` products;
 * an `avx2` backend using [parallel formulas][parallel_doc] and `avx2` instructions (sets speed records);
 * an `ifma` backend using [parallel formulas][parallel_doc] and `ifma` instructions (sets speed records);
+* a `fiat` backend using formally verified field arithmetic from [fiat-crypto];

 The `std` feature is enabled by default, but it can be disabled for no-`std` builds using `--no-default-features`.
 Note that this requires explicitly selecting an arithmetic backend using one of the `_backend` features.
 If no backend is selected, compilation will fail.

+## Backend selection

+Backend selection is done automatically.
+E.g., if you're compiling on a 64-bit machine, then the `u64` backend is automatically chosen.
+And if the `fiat_backend` feature is set, then the fiat `u64` backend is chosen.

+If you need a `u32` backend on a `u64` machine, then simple cross-compiling will work on an x86-64 Linux machine:

+* `sudo apt install gcc-multilib` (or whatever package manager you use)
+* `rustup target add i686-unknown-linux-gnu`
+* `cargo build --target i686-unknown-linux-gnu`

 # Minimum Supported Rust Version